zuri-training/auth_wiki_team_10/README.md

   ```js
     source my-env/Scripts/activate
   ```
-- Rename the `.env-example` file to `.env`.
+- Rename the `.env copy` file found in the `config` directory to `.env`.
 That's where you'd put all future environment variable/configs
 - Install all packages
   ```js
     pip install requirements.txt